auxsophia/auxsophia.github.io/_pages/humanFlourishing/threeNeeds.md

 ## But I can't find these needs backed by any psychological theory!

-At least not so succintly, yet they appear so obviously true.
+At least not so succinctly, yet they appear so obviously true.
 They cover many of the bases of Maslow's hierarchy of needs.

 > Maslow used the terms "physiological", "safety", "belonging and love", "social needs" or "esteem", "self-actualization" and "transcendence" to describe the pattern through which human needs and motivations generally move.
 [Wikipedia](https://en.wikipedia.org/wiki/Maslow%27s_hierarchy_of_needs)